Determination of the spin and parity of all-charm tetraquarks: Methods

 \subsection{Angular observables}

 The angular information used in the analysis is shown in Fig.~\ref{fig:decay2}~\cite{Gao:2010qx,Bolognesi:2012mm}.
 Two production axes are defined, corresponding to the two production mechanisms, either the direct short-distance production in parton collisions or the fragmentation of a single parton into the hadron.
 Axis $z$ is parallel to the beam line within the frame boosted along the beam line from the laboratory frame, where the longitudinal momentum of $\PX$ is zero, potentially reflecting polarization in the two-parton collisions.
-The $z'$ axis aligns with the direction of the $\PX$ momentum, reflecting potential polarization in the single-parton fragmentation.
-Production angles $\theta^*$ and $\Phi_1$ or $\theta^{\prime*}$ and $\Phi_1'$ are defined in relation to $z$ or $z'$, respectively.
+The $z'$ axis aligns with the direction of the $\PX$ momentum, reflecting potential polarization in the single-parton fragmentation scenario.

+The decay angles $\Phi$, $\theta_1$, and $\theta_2$ are defined with reference to Fig.~\ref{fig:decay}.
+The production angles $\theta^*$ and $\Phi_1$, or alternatively $\theta^{\prime*}$ and $\Phi_1'$, are defined with respect to the $z$ or $z'$ axis, respectively.
+The angle $\theta^*$ is defined between the $z$ axis and the $\PX$ decay axis in its rest frame, while $\Phi_1$ is the angle between the first $\PJGy$ decay plane and the production plane, defined by the $z$ axis and the $\PX$ decay axis.
+Figure~\ref{fig:decay2} illustrates only $\theta^*$ and $\Phi_1$, while $\theta^{\prime*}$ and $\Phi_1'$ are defined analogously.
+These production angles are not used directly in the analysis to avoid dependence on the production model, but they are checked for consistency.

 The distributions of the decay and production angles in the range $6.2<m_{4\PGm}< 8.0\GeV$ are presented in Fig.~\ref{fig:angles}, together with the five signal models shown.
-It is important to note that the one-dimensional angular distributions in Fig.~\ref{fig:angles} do not capture all the information available from the \PX decay.
+It is important to note that the one-dimensional angular distributions in Fig.~\ref{fig:angles} do not capture all the information accessible to the optimal discriminant.
 Correlations between angles are lost in the projections; for instance, the models $J^{PC}=1^{-+}$ and $1^{++}$ cannot be distinguished in each projection, but they can be separated using the optimal discriminants, which preserve all angular correlations.
 Furthermore, Fig.~\ref{fig:angles} displays all events in the range $6.2<m_{4\PGm}< 8.0\GeV$ together, without accounting for the correlation between the angular distributions and $m_{4\PGm}$, or the variation in signal purity with $m_{4\PGm}$ due to the resonance structure appearing above the background.
 As a result, the separation power shown in these illustration plots is considerably diminished compared to the full analysis.

 To eliminate the dependence on the initial polarization of nonzero-spin states, the production angles are excluded from the data analysis.
 The assumption is made that the resonances are produced unpolarized, although the variation of this polarization along the production axes is allowed for states with nonzero spin.
 This allows for the examination of any residual effects stemming from polarization dependence due to detector acceptance effects.
 Figure~\ref{fig:angles} shows that the production angular distributions are consistent with unpolarized resonance states along both the $z$ and $z'$ axes.